ItsAuraCrypto/Aura/README.md

 ### 3. **Decentralization**
 - Fully decentralized with no central authority.
-- Voting systems (DV & UV) enable users and developers to decide on major changes.
+- Voting systems enable users and developers to decide on major changes.

 ### 4. **Security**
 - Prevents 51% attacks through additional security layers like **PST** and **POA**.